-The Interrupt System Parameters box is used to set the builtin interrupt parameters.
-Here, the thresholds for tap or activity events can be set, as well as the many timer values for the interrupt parameters.
-The units of each are shown after the register parameter name, and entered values are automatically rounded to the nearest valid value.
-The indicators for ACT\INACT\CTL and TAP\AXIS are used to select the axes to include in activity, inactivity, and tap events.
-For more details, refer to the ADXL345 data sheet.
+The Interrupt System Parameters box is used to set the built-in interrupt parameters.
+Here, the thresholds for tap and activity events can be set, as well as the many timer values for the interrupt parameters.
+The units of each are shown after the parameter register name, and entered values are automatically rounded to the nearest valid value.

+The indicators for ACT_INACT_CTL and TAP_AXIS are used to select the axes to include in activity, inactivity, and tap events.
+For more details, refer to the ADXL346 data sheet.
 Clicking an indicator causes it to toggle values.
 A lit indicator causes a value of 1 to be written to that bit, and an unlit indicator causes a value of 0 to be written to that bit.